how to organize a charity tournamentIn this blog post, you will learn how to organize a charity tournament in 5 steps.

 Find your volunteers, vendors, and sponsors

-Volunteers, vendors, and sponsors are the backbone of your golf fundraising event.
+Volunteers, vendors, and sponsors are the backbone of your fundraising event.
 Volunteers can help with everything from online registration to managing silent auctions.
 Reach out to local businesses for sponsorships, auction items, and vendor opportunities.
 Quality food and drink vendors will keep your guests happy and fed.

 Decide on the prizes